 - Thoroughly water your Cosmos plant afterward to help them grow back denser again.

 You could propagate Cosmos if you left a couple of leaves on the pinched part of a plant.

 You are halfway through making your Cosmos plant bushier.
-Now you need to provide aftercare to help the plant become much stronger.
+Now you must provide aftercare to help the plant become much more substantial.

 Disclaimer: Do not overdo yourself with pinching, as excess pinching can severely damage the plant.

 Care Tips for Cosmos after Pinching